nusmodifications/nusmods/scrapers/nus-v2/README.md

 ### For development

-- `dev` - run the scraper through `babel-node`, which transpiles the source on the on the fly without having to rebuild the code every time.
-See CLI commands below for a list of commands.

-  Do not use this in production because `babel-node` has poor performance.
+- `scrape` - run the scraper (see below for CLI commands).
+Note that the scraper has to be compiled through the `build` command first
+- `dev` - compile and run the scraper.
+This is the same as running `build` and `scrape`
+- `build` - compile the scraper using the TypeScript compiler
 - `bunyan` - pipe output from the scraper through this so they can be read on the CLI.
 This is an alias of `bunyan -L -o short --color` - use local timestamp, short output format and color formatting.
 Run `yarn bunyan --help` to see all options.
 - `test` - run all unit and integration tests
   - `test:watch` - run tests in watch mode, which runs only when code is changed
 - `lint` - run both linter and type checker
-  = `lint:code` - lint the code through ESLint
+  - `lint:code` - lint the code through ESLint
-  - `flow` - run Flow type checker

 ## CLI commands